Xaephare/Xaephare/README.md

 a self taught software developer.

-- 🌱 I’m currently learning Python, Typescript and C++
+- 🌱 I’m currently learning Python, Typescript, Svelte and C++
 - 🤔 I’m looking for help with literally anything
 ***